-The Contractor may use permanent stay-in-place bridge deck forms for concrete deck slabs between new beams and girders.
-Fabricate permanent stay-in-place bridge deck forms and supports from steel conforming to ASTM A 653, Grades 40 or 50, and having a coating class of G165 in accordance with ASTM A 924.
+The CONTRACTOR may use permanent stay-in-place bridge deck forms for concrete deck slabs between new beams and girders.
+Fabricate permanent stay-in-place bridge deck forms and supports from steel conforming to ASTM A 653, Grades 40 or 50, and having a coating class of G165 in accordance with ASTM A 525.
 Do not use fillers in the flutes of the stay-in-place forms.
 Fill form flutes with concrete as the deck slab is placed.
 Do not use permanent stay-in-place steel bridge deck forms in bays in which longitudinal deck construction joints are located and in bays between stages.

-2.1.13 Barrier Parapet / Railing Wall and Median Barrier
+2.1.13 Barriers

-Provide bridge barrier parapet / railing wall in accordance with the SCDOT Bridge Design Memo DM0119 and the SCDOT Bridge Drawings and Details for MASH Barrier.
+Provide bridge barrier parapets in accordance with the SCDOT Bridge Design Memo DM0119 and the SCDOT Bridge Drawings and Details for MASH Barrier.
 Provide two (2) conduits in each barrier as shown in the SCDOT Bridge Drawings and Details.